AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Network and security/Configure a NAT gateway for data transmission over the Internet.md

         |**VSwitch**|Select a vSwitch from the VPC where the Logstash cluster resides.
 All ECS instances under the specified vSwitch can access the Internet by using the SNAT feature.|
         |**Public IP Address**|Select the public IP address that is used to access the Internet.
 You can select multiple public IP addresses to build an SNAT IP address pool.
 If you select multiple public IP addresses to build an SNAT IP address pool, make sure that each public IP address is added to the same EIP Bandwidth Plan instance.
 For more information, see [Associate an EIP with an EIP bandwidth plan](/intl.en-US/User Guide/Manage Pay-As-You-Go-billed EIPs/Associate an EIP with an EIP bandwidth plan.md). |

-        For more information about the parameters, see [t395012.md\#](/intl.en-US/User Guide/SNAT/Create a SNAT entry.md).
+        For more information about the parameters, see [Create a SNAT entry to access the Internet](/intl.en-US/User Guide/Create a SNAT entry to access the Internet.md).

     4. Click **OK**.